Install Docker Desktop on Windows

 Downloadsfolder, or you can run it from the recent downloads bar at the bottom of your web browser.

-When prompted, ensure the Enable Hyper-V Windows Features option is selected on the Configuration page.
+When prompted, ensure the Enable Hyper-V Windows Features or the Install required Windows components for WSL 2 option is selected on the Configuration page.

 Follow the instructions on the installation wizard to authorize the installer and proceed with the install.